spiral/docs/orm/transactions.md

 > Do not forget to add middleware into http config or desired route.

-We can now request our transaction using dependency or shortcut (if you have any):
+We can now request transaction instance using dependency or shortcut (if you have any):

 ```php
 protected function indexAction(Transaction $transaction)